 What is the difference between CKC and AKC registration?
 Both AKC, (American Kennel Club) and CKC, (Continental Kennel Club) are companies/clubs that register purebreds.
 AKC has more qualifications that have to be met in order to register a purebred than CKC.

-AKC requires that both the dogs Sire and Dam are also AKC registered; of course, this practice means that the blood line goes all the way back to the beginning of the breed.
-This assures purity but a breeder can only continue to breed the same blood line for so long before genetic disorders start showing up (inbreeding).
+AKC requires that both the dogs Sire and Dam are also AKC registered.
+This practice means that the blood line goes all the way back to when the breed was first recognized by AKC.
+This assures purity but many bloodlines have been lost over time as not all people who buy an AKC puppy will complete the registration.

 CKC does not limit their registry to a specific blood line, but purity still has to be proven for both parents.
 Unfortunately, for many purebred dogs, their paper trail has been lost yet they are good examples of their breed and worthy of contributing to the gene pool for their particular breed.
 CKC allows registration dogs that are known purebreds whose registration papers with another registry have been lost, destroyed, or stolen.